Stepikus/GridRuler/README.md

 The plugin was developed in Crop Researche institute, Prague.
 For comments write to an email stepan.helmer@vurv.cz

-Plugin will be later published in an article.
+Plugin will be later published in an article in impact factor journal.

 Plugin is freely available under licence GNU-GPL version 3.